 3) The division of labour between the various categories of ward personnel breaks down.
+Each of these involves an idea of attempting to keep the breaks down.
 Each of these involves an idea of attempting to keep the ward facilities "fluid", that is available for adaptation to a changing situation.
 Thus the head nurse's concern is to see that the staff are never committed to one task that would not allow them to take up some other more important activity which might arise.